logzio/logz-docs/_source/logzio_collections/_log-sources/okta.md

 you'll deploy a Docker container to collect the logs and forward them to Logz.io using Logstash.

-You can send logs from multiple Okta tenants and any okta domain.
+You can send logs from multiple Okta tenants and any Okta domain.

+If you want to ship from multiple Okta tenants with the same docker, you'll need to use the latest configurtion using a tenants-credentials.yml file.
+{:.info-box.note}

 #### Configuration